 Commuters make up a large population of Fairmont State students.
 Those who travel here are just as important to Campus Life as those who live on campus.
 Some services are custom built for our traveling students.
-But, almost all activities and services are available for those students who live on campus and those who don't.
+Almost all activities and services are available for those students who reside on campus and those who don't.

 As a commuter, did you know?